nissimsan/un-vtd/docs/trade-docs/packing-list.md

-# Commercial Invoice
+# Packing List
-A commercial document which consists of an itemised account of goods or services delivered, together with a demand for payment.
+A document which covers the physical delivery of goods from one physical site to another in line with a transport contract obligation.

 ## Example
 ```json
 {% include "schemas/icc_KeyDataElements_Document_instance_jsonSchema.json" %}
 ```

-## Form

->>  INSERT FORM HERE  <<

 ## Schema
 ```json
 {% include "schemas/icc_KeyDataElements_Document_jsonSchema.json" %}
 ```